Restorative dental procedures accomplish three goals:

 Inlays & Onlays

-An inlay is the preferred treatment when tooth decay or damage lies within the cusp tips of the tooth.
+An inlay is a preferred treatment when tooth decay or damage lies within the cusp tips of the tooth.
 An onlay is the appropriate remedy if the extent of damage is greater.
 An onlay repairs damage that is affecting the entire chewing surface of one or more tooth cusp tips.
-Inlays and onlays both preserve healthy tooth structure and strength.
+Inlays and Onlays both preserve healthy tooth structure and strength.
 The strongest material for both is gold, which we bond to posterior teeth for extremely strong durable restorations.
-In parts of the mouth which are not readily visible, gold is still the hands down best choice for a restoration.
+In parts of the mouth that are not readily visible, gold is still the hands-down best choice for restoration.

 Full Mouth Restoration

 Sometimes, restoring a full, healthy smile requires a comprehensive approach.
 This includes considering such factors as asymmetry, facial architecture, stains, gum and bone structure, lip line, and occlusion.
 In the case of accidents, poor overall dental health, or less than desirable teeth structure and size, a full-mouth restoration might be the best solution.
 To learn more about full-mouth restoration, please contact us today.